-Problem sets will be graded on completeness, and will account for 10% of your grade.
+Problem sets will account for 10% of your grade.
 The first midterm will account for 25%, the second midterm will account for 30%, and the final will account for 35%.
 After all the scores are available, I will assign letter grades based on a curve.
 The specific distribution of the grades will depend on the class's overall performance.

 Your lowest problem set grade will be dropped.
-I will also allow each student one no-questions-asked 48-hour extension for a late problem set if they email me before the deadline.
+I will also allow each student one no-questionsasked 48-hour extension for a late problem set if they email me before the deadline.
 These are lenient policies, so no other extensions or late problem sets will be allowed under any circumstances.